 - 10.4.1 GENDER-BASED MISCONDUCT DEFINED Gender-based misconduct comprises a broad range of behaviors focused on sex and/or gender that may or may not be sexual in nature.
 Any intercourse or other intentional sexual touching or activity without the other person's consent is sexual assault, which is a form of gender-based misconduct under this Policy.
 Sexual harassment, sexual exploitation, gender-based harassment, stalking, domestic violence, and dating violence are also forms of gender-based misconduct.
 Intimidation for one of these purposes is gender-based misconduct, as is retaliation following an incident of alleged gender-based misconduct or attempted gender-based misconduct.
-Misconduct can occur between strangers or acquaintances, or people who know each other well, including between people involved in an intimate or sexual relationship, can be committed by anyone regardless of gender-based misconduct. - 10.4.2 RETALIATION University policy also prohibits retaliation against a person for filing a complaint of discrimination or harassment under the Nondiscrimination Policy and/or the Gender-Based Misconduct Policy or other applicable federal, state or local laws.
+Misconduct can occur between strangers or acquaintances, or people who know each other well, including between people involved in an intimate or sexual relationship, can be committed by anyone regardless of gender-based misconduct.
+Any and can occur between people of the same or different sex or gender.
+This Policy prohibits all forms of gender-based misconduct. - 10.4.2 RETALIATION University policy also prohibits retaliation against a person for filing a complaint of discrimination or harassment under the Nondiscrimination Policy and/or the Gender-Based Misconduct Policy or other applicable federal, state or local laws.
 This Retaliation Policy also prohibits retaliation against any person who assists someone with a complaint under these laws or policies or who participates in any manner in an investigation or resolution of such a complaint. - 10.4.3 SANCTIONS Appropriate disciplinary for employees found responsible for gender-based misconduct may include a range of actions up to and including dismissal. - 10.4.4 DUTY TO REPORT GENDER-BASED MISCONDUCT Any member of the University community may report conduct that could constitute gender-based misconduct, including sexual assault, discrimination and harassment.
 Additionally, supervisors, managers, and other designated employees are responsible for taking all appropriate action to prevent gender-based misconduct sexual assault, discrimination and harassment, to correct it when it occurs, and to promptly report it to the Equal Opportunity Officer, Title IX Officer, or other appropriate University official.
-Failure to do so may result in disciplinary action up to and including termination. - 10.4.5 COMPLAINT PROCEDURE Any individual who at the time of the actions complained of was employed by the University may file a complaint concerning violations of the Gender-Based Misconduct Policy with the Title IX Officer and/or the Equal Opportunity Officer for review and investigation regarding complaints against University students, faculty, staff or those third parties utilizing University services or third parties on University premises.
+Failure to do so may result in disciplinary action up to and including termination.

+10.4.5 COMPLAINT PROCEDURE - Any individual who at the time of the actions complained of was employed by the University may file a complaint concerning violations of the Gender-Based Misconduct Policy with the Title IX Officer and/or the Equal Opportunity Officer for review and investigation regarding complaints against University students, faculty, staff or those third parties utilizing University services or third parties on University premises.